aatishb/patterncollider/README.md

 Pattern Collider uses the multigrid method of creating quasiperiodic patterns discovered by the mathematician Nicolaas Govert de Bruijn.

 Say you have a bunch of intersecting lines.
 This collection of lines is also a tiling pattern in disguise!
 Here's how to see this.
+First, find the points where the lines intersect.

+ANIMTION SHOWING POINTS OF INTERSECTION

-Draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) centered on each intersection point, whose sides are perpendicular to the lines.
+Then draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) centered on each intersection point, whose sides are perpendicular to the lines.

+ANIMATION SHOWING POLYGONS

 Because of the way these shapes are constructed, you can always slide them together and fit them into a seamless tiling pattern.
 We say that this tiling pattern and grid of lines are *dual* to each other, because they're secretly the same pattern.

+ANIMATION SLIDING POLYGONS TOGETHER AND HIDING LINES

 Now, draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
 This special grid of lines is called a *pentagrid*.